sg-crest A Singapore Government Agency Website

 There’s an old saying that encourages employees to “work for a boss with whom you could have a beer with (or coffee or smoothie)”.
 While this is great advice, generally speaking, it could also be a minefield for managers like you to navigate.

-As a leader, you are expected to foster corporate culture, drive team-bonding, and get the best out of your junior colleagues in order to achieve company goals.
+As a leader, you are expected to foster corporate culture, drive team bonding, and get the best out of your junior colleagues to achieve company goals.

 The benefits of boss-employee friendship include more trust, loyalty, support, and better communication.
 However, it also comes with many challenges such as employees taking advantage of the friendship, mistaking trust for weakness, performing below expectations, and the relationship itself causing resentment among other team members.